udmo/my-first-repo/README.md

 ## Location

 I currently live in Houston Texas.
-I have also lived in Dallas.
+I have also lived in Dallas Texas.
-During my highschool years I lived in Zambia.
+During my highschool years I lived in Zambia, which is in south central Africa.

 ## Books